fixapc/Ultimate_ZFS_Xanmod_Kernel_Builder/README.md

 # Ultimate_ZFS_Kernel_Builder
-# For Devuan / Debian - Sid / Ceres - Custom kernel.config is for Intel only.
+# Devuan / Debian
+# kernel.config Intel only ATM.
 # This is a high performance kernel builder script based on Xanmod Kernel and ZFS built in.
 # The kernel configuration was based soley on performance and latency.
 # Power management axed, resource management axed, baked in performance based kernel parameters.